Ham & Biz Band Event Box

 The Mobile Travel Kit – My Car

-A job-change is on the horizon with a weekly commute of about 150 miles (one way).
-The car currently has a CSI800D FM/DMR dual band radio in it.
+My car currently has a CSI800D FM/DMR dual band radio in it.
 It works OK, but does not have DMR Roaming.
 Additionally, the car also has a APRS Mobile I-Gate with WX3in1 Smart Tracker from Microsat with a tailored beta firmware.

-The entire route has DMR coverage, but over two separate systems; CT ARES and NYC Metro.
-The car also has a DMR HotSpot via cell-internet, but that’s kind of cheating.
-RF Ham Radio is the goal, internet the backup!
+The entire route between our houses has DMR coverage, but over two separate systems; CT ARES and NYC Metro.
+The car also has a DMR OpenSpot HotSpot via cell-internet, but that’s kind of cheating.
+However, RF Ham Radio is the goal, internet the backup!

 The goal is a Roaming DMR setup so that as the car moves, the best DMR repeater is always automatically selected much like cell towers as.